Samuel Booker Robertson

 Brief Life History of Samuel Booker

-When Samuel Booker Robertson was born on 28 May 1824, in Nelson, Kentucky, United States, his father, William Nelson Robertson, was 33 and his mother, Frances Amelia Overton, was 31.
+When Samuel Booker Robertson was born on 28 May 1824, in Nelson, Kentucky, United States, his father, William Nelson Robertson, was 33 and his mother, Amelia B Overton, was 31.
 He married Mary J. Jackson on 2 December 1845, in McLean, Kentucky, United States.
 They were the parents of at least 2 sons.
 He lived in McLean, Kentucky, United States in 1860 and Calhoun, McLean, Kentucky, United States in 1880.
 He died on 14 September 1898, at the age of 74, and was buried in Mount Liberty Baptist Church Cemetery, Wyman, McLean, Kentucky, United States.

 Photos and Memories (3)